 When to See a Fertility Specialist

 For millions of women, the road to pregnancy can sometimes be difficult.
-That’s why it’s important to know when to see a fertility specialist and how this doctor can help you.
-If you've been working with your family doctor or OB/GYN while trying to get pregnant but haven't had success, it may be time so see a fertility specialist.
+That’s why it’s important to know when to see a fertility specialist, also known as a reproductive endocrinologist (RE).

 What is a fertility specialist?

-Fertility specialists are doctors that focus on diagnosing and treating male and female infertility.
-These doctors have completed four years of medical school and at least four years of residency training in obstetrics/gynecology (OB/GYN) or urology (andrology)
+Fertility specialists focus on diagnosing and treating male and female infertility.
+These doctors have completed four years of medical school and at least four years of residency training in obstetrics/gynecology (OB/GYN) or urology (andrology).

 What does a fertility specialist do?

 A fertility specialist diagnoses and treats problems related to infertility.
-If you have been trying to get pregnant for a year (or six months if you are over 35) and natural conception is not working, a fertility specialist can diagnose and treat the following infertility problems:
+If you have been trying to get pregnant for a year (or six months if you are over 35) and natural conception is not working, a fertility specialist can diagnose and treat your problems.
+Examples of infertility problems include:

 - Problems with ovulation